Every year as the weather warms up the UK holds Pride events to celebrate the LGBTQ+ community.

 Celebrating locally

-If large events are overwhelming, consider getting involved in events in your local community instead.
-Smaller cities and town hold their own parades and parties that tend to be quieter, but still full of celebration.
+Smaller cities and towns hold their own parades and parties that tend to be quieter, but still full of celebration.

-Be aware that it is sometimes harder to find accessibility information for some of these smaller Pride parades – but if you are able to reach out to the organisers ahead of time and ask for access information/support, many will be able to help.
+Be aware that it is sometimes harder to find accessibility information for some of these smaller Pride parades.
+But if you are able to reach out to the organisers ahead of time and ask for access information or support, many will be able to help.

 Visiting local LGBTQ+ venues

 Another way you can celebrate on a smaller scale is by attending LBGTQ+ venues near you, as many of them will be hosting their own Pride-focused events.
-This can be things from pub quizzes and film screenings to brunches and drag shows – Google is your best bet for finding these smaller get-togethers in your area.
+This can be things from pub quizzes and film screenings to brunches and drag shows.
+Google and social media are your best bet for finding these smaller, less formal get-togethers in your area.

 Make your own celebration!